sureshravuris/Neural-networks-with-Keras---advanced/README.md

 - **Custom Optimizer**: Implementing a custom optimizer.
 - **Custom Training Loop**: Designing and executing a custom training loop outside of the `fit` method.

+### ▶️[Demo Video](): Video that contains the following:
+- Code checked into GitHub
+- Code walkthrough
+- Final output that is generated

 ## References

 - TensorFlow Official Tutorials: [TensorFlow](https://www.tensorflow.org/tutorials)